-What Are We Doing: As noted above, we activated RICS, are notifying you about this incident and providing you with credit and identity monitoring and restoration services, and have worked with the MSP, cyber security attorneys and forensic expert to ensure that Medaglia & Murphy's network, servers, and computers are secure.
-While Medaglia & Murphy had meaningful cyber security safeguards in place before this incident occurred, even prepared businesses are not immune.
-As a result, we are working with the cyber security attorney and technology providers to conduct a comprehensive assessment of Medaglia & Murphy's technological, physical, and administrative processes in order to identify other potential opportunities to enhance our cyber security.
+What Are We Doing: As noted above, we activated RICS, are notifying you about this incident and providing you with credit and identity monitoring and restoration services, and have worked with our MSP, cyber security attorneys and forensic expert to ensure that our network, servers, and computers are secure.
+While we had meaningful cyber security safeguards in place before this incident occurred, even prepared businesses are not immune.
+As a result, we are working with our cyber security attorney and technology providers to conduct a comprehensive assessment of our technological, physical, and administrative processes in order to identify other potential opportunities to enhance our cyber security.